marketplacer/load-facebook-profile-demo-ios-ac-account-store/README.md

 ```

 Get `ACAccountStore` object that will be used in other functions to get user's Facebook profile information.
-The `accountStore` will be nil if error occured.
+The `accountStore` will be nil if error occurred.

 ### Get profile information